MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 starts the Node can take advantage of this to preemptively connect to the Node without processing a Redirect; but a UI that starts after the Node is already running must go through the Redirect operation to find it.
 It requires less code to simply have your UI always use Redirects.

+Because the Daemon is not allowed to communicate with the Node for security reasons, the Daemon cannot know the Node's Node descriptor; therefore it cannot be included in the response to the `start` request.
+To discover a newly-started Node's Node descriptor, send the `descriptor` message directly to the Node itself.

 #### `unmarshalError`
 ##### Direction: Response